jastro-dev/gearquest-sales-pipeline-etl-tableau-power-bi-dashboard/README.md

 ## Interactive Dashboards

 The goal of this project is to enable the creation of interactive dashboards in both Tableau and Power BI.
 The Tableau dashboard utilizes the generated `.hyper` file, while the Power BI dashboard connects directly to the PostgreSQL database.
 These dashboards provide insights into the GearQuest sales pipeline and related data.

+## Next Steps
+The following steps are planned for future development:

+- Create .py script pipelines with PySpark to improve data processing efficiency and scalability.
+- Develop an interactive Tableau dashboard using the .hyper extract file for comprehensive data visualization and analysis.